juggalo92/dvrkniqhtmres/README.md

 Hi!
-I’m @dvrknightmares!
-Call me Dale.
+I’m @Juggalo69!
+Call me WIKED or Dale.

 Heres some info about me: